Top 30 Functional Testing Tools for Automation Testing

 Tagging is one way of tracking which tests run in which browsers.
 With tagging, you can instruct the tool to “run all tests for the edge browser full size,”.
 You can separate different tests like only back-end tests, only front-end tests, only tests that hit certain API, etc.

-If the supports all the platforms, then the tool will need to track and run the subset that is supported.
+If the tool supports all the platforms, then it will need to track and run the subset that is supported.
 The ability to tag tests by feature can also be a powerful way to reduce risk while speeding up the delivery process.

 Test reports document test results and their analysis.
 Therefore, select the functional testing tool whose dashboards and charts have a customizable degree of detail with respect to the intended audience (managers, customer, and developers).